 In many cases, it’s simpler for developers targeting multiple avenues of app distribution to manage signing keys themselves.
 (Android 9 Pie also supports a new “key rotation” feature which securely verifies a lineage of signatures in case you need to change them, but it’ll be a while before every phone supports it.)

-If signing keys fall into the wrong hands, third parties can distribute maliciously modified versions of the app as updates on venues outside the Play Store, and potentially trick sites similar to APK Mirror that rely on signature verification.
+Suppose signing keys fall into the wrong hands.
+In that case, third parties can distribute maliciously modified versions of the app as updates on venues outside the Play Store, and potentially trick sites similar to APK Mirror that rely on signature verification.
 Someone can easily upload a fake app that looks like it was made by Facebook to a forum or trick less wary APK distribution sites into publishing it based on the verified app signature.
 Customers who stick to official sources like the Play Store should be safe, but folks used to sideloading apps or prompted to follow steps they don’t fully understand are at risk.

 Also, note that any updates to the older Free Basics app delivered by the Play Store would still require the credentials for an account associated with the app’s Developer Console, you ned not to worry about downloading malware-laden versions from Google’s (now defunct) listing for the compromised app.